grauds/money.tracker.api/README.md

 ## Introduction

 This is a Spring Boot 2 based Restful API service for Money Tracker application (https://dominsoft.ru/).
-It uses Clematis Auth API to secure its endpoints.
+It uses Keycloak Auth API to secure its endpoints.

 ## Build